 Lila nodded.
 “She’s coming with me.
 I’ll be escorting her to her quarters after she’s done in the tower.”

-“Don’t we need to shackle her at least?”
-The engineer was already shuffling papers, pulling out a pen.
+“Are you sure you don’t need someone else to come along?”
+The engineer seemed bothered, but was already shuffling papers, pulling out a pen.
+“We should shackle her at least.”

 * * *